getodk/docs/odk1-src/collect-settings.rst

 """"""""""""""""""""""""

-Form metadata settings control how identifying information is added to the metadata of forms completed on the device.
+Form metadata settings control how identifying information is added to the :ref:`metadata of forms <metadata>` completed on the device.

 To access form metadata settings:
   :menuselection:`⋮ --> General Settings --> User and Device Identity --> Form Metadata`

 .. image:: /img/collect-settings/form-metadata.*
   :alt: Form Metadata Settings